robamu/robamu.github.io/content/post/cross-compile-rust-rpi.md

    the compilation times are long.
 Even if the Linux boards support compilation, compiling the primary software on the board becomes unfeasable.
 3. There are only 1-2 of the On-Board Computers available.
-For example, one is a Flight Model which remains packaged, the other one is the Engineering Model which has to stay in the clean room.
+For example, one is a Flight Model which remains packaged until satellite asembly while the other one is the Engineering Model which has to stay in the clean room.
 Allowing convenient development requires remote deployment of the application.
-Otherwise, I'd have to go into the cleanroom for every small test and change I want to introduce.
+Otherwise, I would have to go into the cleanroom for every small test and change I want to introduce.
 4. The software is complex and debugging can become complex too.
 Printouts and LEDs are not sufficient anymore to debug the software, a full debugger is required.